NeuroHSMD: Neuromorphic Hybrid Spiking Motion Detector: Background research

-Consecutive frame difference, background subtraction and optical flow are the main categories for detecting object motion.
-Consecutive frame difference methods are the simplest to implement and require less computational resources but are also the most sensitive to the challenges listed above \cite{Chapel2020,Garcia-Garcia2020}.
-In contrast, optical flow methods are the most robust but require more computational resources and consequently are not suitable for real-time applications.
-Therefore, Background Subtraction (BS) methods are commonly used methods for splitting the background from the foreground in applications with strict real-time requirements.
-The target of this Research Programme is focused on real-time or near-real-time application; therefore, the rest of this section will cover background subtraction works in the literature.
-Nevertheless, the reader will find more details about the consecutive frame difference and/or optical flow methods in the following suggested literature \cite{Chapel2020,Garcia-Garcia2020}.
+Consecutive frame difference, background modelling and optical flow are the main categories for \gls*{bs}.
+Consecutive frame difference methods are the simplest to implement and require less computational resources, but are also the most sensitive to the challenges listed above \cite{Chapel2020,Garcia-Garcia2020}.
+In contrast, optical flow methods are the most robust but require more computational resources and, consequently, are not suitable for real-time applications \cite{Chapel2020,Garcia-Garcia2020}.
+Therefore, background modelling methods are commonly used methods for extracting the foreground from the background in real-time applications \cite{Chapel2020,Garcia-Garcia2020}. \gls*{bs} generic steps are detailed in Figure~\ref{fig:bs-steps}.

-FPGAs are specialised devices that can be reprogrammable after manufacture and offer high flexibility, high degree of parallelism, high-performance and low-power platforms \cite{chen2017}.
-FPGA offers the desirable flexibility for accelerating SNNs which are characterised for being massively parallel \cite{yang2018a}.
-FPGAs are also known for being programmed complex low-level hardware description languages such as VHDL, and Verilog \cite{Podobas2017}.
-Nowadays, FPGA development has been simplified with the introduction of HLS tools which allow FPGA developers to implement their application using high-level programming languages such as C and OpenCL \cite{Podobas2017}.\\